-Apart from face and voice cues, gestures in general, and upper-body movements in particular are analyzed for affective content.
-The approach in [28] stresses the use of head and hand movements for communicating emotions, especially in the context of recent human-centric computing paradigms.
+Apart from face and voice cues, upper-body movements are analysed for affective content.
+The approach in [27] stresses the use of head and hand movements for communicating emotions, especially in the context of recent human-centric computing paradigms.
 They seek parsimonious representations for describing a set of 12 emotion classes (elation, amusement, pride, pleasure, relief, interest, hot anger, fear, despair, cold anger, anxiety, sadness) grouped into high/low arousal and positive/negative valence clusters.